You won’t have to look far to hear an opinion on property.

 1. Buying near capital cities is a certain money-spinner

-Sure capital cities have all the trademarks of high demand, which stems from consistent employment opportunities, diversity of economy, and land constraints.
+Sure capital cities have all the trademarks of high demand, which stems from consistent employment opportunities, diversity of the economy, and land constraints.

-However, that doesn’t automatically equal the location for a successful property investment.
+However, that doesn’t automatically equal the location for successful property investment.

 Not to mention that some city suburbs can actually present dangers to investors – low yields, high prices, and oversupply is just a sample of the issues investors can run into in some of the inner suburbs.